 d.
 The clearness of Scripture:

-- Ps 19:7 The law of the LORD is perfect, reviving the soul; the testimony of the LORD is sure, making wise the simple;
+- Psalm 19:7 – The law of the LORD is perfect, restoring the soul; The testimony of the LORD is sure, making wise the simple.

-- Ps 119:105 Your word is a lamp to my feet and a light to my path.
-ESV2011e.
-The Sufficiency of Scripture.
+- Psalm 119:105 – Nun.
+Your word is a lamp to my feet And a light to my path.

 For Further Study:

 c.
-Does II Tim.
-3:16 teach us anything respecting the practical value of the inspiration of Scripture?
+Does 2 Timothy 3:16 teach us anything respecting the practical value of the inspiration of Scripture?
 If so, what?